Coastal Zone Management Act

 Article 23

-The central competent authority of water conservancy shall consult with competent authorities of related businesses (or industries) to establish a coastal protection works planning and design manual that gives consideration to marine weather, meteorology, topography, geology, elevation fluctuation, erosion, and other coastal conditions, as well as the impact of waves, weight of the works, water pressure, earth pressure, wind pressure, earthquakes, and drift.
+The central competent authority of water conservancy shall consult with competent authorities of related industries to establish a coastal disaster prevention works planning and design manual that gives consideration to marine weather, meteorology, topography, geology, elevation fluctuation, erosion, and other coastal conditions, as well as the impact of waves, weight of the works, water pressure, earthquack, and drifting objects.

 Article 24

-Where coastal protection works concurrently serve as other facilities, such as roads, water gate, and cargo unloading terminal, the competent authority of the facility shall construct, maintain and manage the coastal protection work.
+Where coastal disaster prevention works concurrently serve as other facilities, such as roads, water gate, and cargo unloading terminal, the competent authority of the facility shall construct, maintain and manage the coastal disaster prevention work.

 Chapter 3 Coastal Zone Utilization and Management